nushell/nushell.github.io/book/dataframes.md

 commands and tools that take advantage of these commands will be added as they mature.

-Keep visiting this book in order to check the new things happening to dataframes and how they can help you process data faster and efficiently.
+Check this chapter, as well as our [Blog](/blog/), regularly to learn about new dataframes features and how they can help you process data faster and efficiently.